maximizo/Stock-And-Election-Analysis/README.md

-## Project Description
+## Analyzing Bank and Election Data

-This project is comprised of two smaller projects, which are an analysis of bank data and election data.
+This analysis is comprised of two smaller analyses, which include a dive into simple bank data and election data.

 ## Features & Libraries
 * Python